 - A 2004 study published in the Journal of Herbal Pharmacotherapy, by American researchers Yoshizumi & Tsourounis, suggests that, according to the existing literature, creatine supplementation appears safe when used by healthy adults at the recommended loading (20 gm/day for five days) and maintenance doses (3 gm/day).
 In people with a history of renal disease or those taking nephrotoxic medications, creatine may be associated with an increased risk of renal dysfunction.
 Also, since creatine supplementation may increase creatinine levels, it may act as a false indicator of renal dysfunction.

-Though animal studies have supported the use of creatine even with renal diseases, but the overall studies are not well clear.
-There are studies which label creatine to be safe, but don’t support the use of creatine in people with renal disease.
+Though animal studies have supported the use of creatine even with renal diseases, the overall studies are not well clear related to kidney damage.
+There are studies that label creatine to be safe, but don’t support the use of creatine in people with renal disease.
 A 2001 study published in the American Journal of Kidney Disease, by J.W.
-Edmunds and other researchers, suggest that creatine should be used with caution in people with renal disease.
+Edmunds and other researchers, suggests that creatine should be used with caution in people with renal disease.

-Conclusion: both short and long term studies, with low, medium and large doses of creatine have proven creatine to be a safe supplement for people with normal kidney function.
-People with pre-existing kidney disease, may need to consult their physicians before administering creatine.
+Conclusion: Both short and long term studies, with low, medium and large doses of creatine have proven creatine to be a safe supplement for people with normal kidney function.
+Creatine doesn’t cause kidney damage.
+People with pre-existing kidney disease may need to consult their physicians before administering creatine.
 It would be better to use creatine with workouts.
 Taking creatine while resting on your couch may just make you a better couch potato and nothing more.